Skip to main contentSkip to navigation

 Native USB Drives Without SATA Ports

-Modern WD portable drives (Spyglass family, model numbers like WD40NMZW) integrate the USB port directly into the PCB with no SATA connector.
-To communicate with the drive's microcontroller in Technological Mode, a SATA connection must be physically soldered to the PCB's differential signal traces.
-This converts the drive from native USB to standard SATA, allowing PC-3000 firmware-level access for data extraction.
+Many modern WD portable drives integrate the USB port directly into the PCB with no external SATA connector.
+To communicate with the drive's microcontroller in Technological Mode, a supported native-USB workflow or a temporary SATA conversion is required.
+This allows PC-3000 firmware-level access for data extraction.

 Common Bridge Chip Failure Profiles